gendalf90/Datagrammer.Stun/README.md

 });
 ```

-Note: this block has both interfaces implementation: `ISourceBlock<Datagram>` and `ISourceBlock<StunResponse>`.
+Note: this block has two interfaces implementation: `ISourceBlock<Datagram>` and `ISourceBlock<StunResponse>`.
 To avoid buffers blocking consume messages from both of these sources.

 ### Using